ansible/ansibullbot/ISSUE_HELP.md

 If you are not sure who the pull request is waiting on, please use the **bot_status** command.

 ### When will your pull request be merged?

+`Approve` pull request status is ignored, `shipit` command must be used in order to approve a pull request.

 #### New Modules